Ty France Player Props: Mariners vs. Royals

-On Monday, Ty France (.395 on-base percentage in past 10 games, 64 points above season-long percentage) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 8:10 PM ET.
+Ty France -- with a slugging percentage of .467 in his past 10 games, including two home runs -- will be in action for the Seattle Mariners versus the Kansas City Royals, with Jordan Lyles on the hill, on August 15 at 8:10 PM ET.

 Ty France Game Info & Props vs. the Royals